FedericoV/conference_pairings/README.md

 Rafael Carazo-Salas

 Distributed under AGPL3; see LICENSE.txt.
-For use of the code under a different license, contact Christine Martin at Cambridge Enterprise: enquiries@enterprise.cam.ac.uk
+For use of the code under a different license, or information about consulting and solutions tailored to specific buisness needs, please visit: http://www.matchingknowledge.com/

 Summary: